COME LEARN ABOUT EMPLOYMENT OPPORTUNITIES WITH POWER TO CHANGE-STUDENTS

 What kind of training do interns get with P2C-Students?

 You’ll receive a week of training as you prepare to start raising support (including learning the biblical basis for MPD and how to fundraise well).
 There are two more training intensives (in August and December) on a variety of topics to help you do your job well.
 And throughout the year you’ll receive ongoing training.
-In a first internship you’ll look at things like ___.
-Second internship topics include______.
+In a first year internship you’ll receive training in understanding how your life fits into God’s mission of renewal and restoration, partnering with the Spirit, and different models of sharing the gospel.
+Second internship topics include leadership, biblical understanding, discipleship, and prayer.

 The best part about the training is that it’s meant to not only help you in your internship with P2C-S, but also with the rest of your life.
 You’ll grow as an individual and as a follower of Jesus.